Why Foreign Nationals May Be Legally Arrested at ICE Appointments After Receiving Prosecutorial Discretion

 There are certain situations in which a foreign national may face a greater risk of arrest and immediate removal from the U.S. if they attend an ICE appointment.
 If they received prosecutorial discretion relatively late in the process, after the judge already had issued a final order of removal, ICE may deport them immediately if it terminates prosecutorial discretion.
 Or the officer may give the foreign national a date on which they will need to report to an ICE facility for deportation.
 Since the judge’s removal order is final, the foreign national has no further options for staying in the U.S. without prosecutorial discretion.
 If you received prosecutorial discretion under these circumstances, you may want to take greater care to set up contingency plans for children and other family members before going to your ICE appointment.
 You may even want to pack a bag with essentials or set up contingent accommodations in your home country.

 If you are subject to expedited removal, you face an especially high risk of being removed promptly after an ICE appointment.
-Read more here about expedited removal, which has accelerated in recent years.
 Also, a foreign national who stays beyond their permitted time in the U.S. under the visa waiver program faces an enhanced risk of arrest and removal.
-Read more here about the visa waiver program.
 In either of these sensitive situations, getting advice from an attorney can make a huge difference in deciding whether to attend an ICE appointment.